Carrie Underwood Cancels Performances After Falling And Breaking Her Wrist Outside Her Home

 While Carrie Underwood’s slip and fall and broken wrist are arguably notable events in the superstar’s life, her injuries aren’t even the first story to get her name in the news this week.
 Underwood also made headlines, alongside her CMA co-host Brad Paisley, for mocking Donald Trump at the annual country music award show.
 As KAGSTV reports, the duo (seemingly in response to a CMA ban on journalists asking questions about guns, the Las Vegas shooting and/or political affiliations) sang a duet digging on the POTUS and his proclivity for Twitter drama.

 According to Underwood, she and Paisley weren’t allowed to do any of their “silly little songs” at the award’s show this year.
-The pair then joked themselves into Trump-mocking rendition of her hit song “Before He Cheats,” hysterically dubbed “Before He Tweets.”
+The pair then joked themselves into a Trump-mocking rendition of her hit song “Before He Cheats,” hysterically dubbed “Before He Tweets.”

 “Right now, he’s probably in his PJs, reaching for his cellphone.
-Right now, he’s probably asking Siri, ‘How in the hell do you spell Pocahontas?”
+Right now, he’s probably asking Siri, ‘How in the he** do you spell Pocahontas?”

 @carrieunderwood sorry about your fall, maybe a little bad karma for somebody who's such a Christian to criticize the POTUS .
 Just another case of a celebrity showing off